kaylakyle/resilient-app/README.md

 ## 🌗 Dark Mode

-The template includes dark mode support through Tailwind's `dark:` classes and CSS
+The template includes dark mode support through Tailwind's `dark:` classes and

 ## 📚 Learn More